Shell wins UK Supreme Court case on 2011 oil spill off Nigerian coast | Headlines

 - United Kingdom

-The UK Supreme Court ruled on Wednesday that it was too late for a group of Nigerian claimants to sue two Shell subsidiaries over a 2011 offshore oil spill they say had a devastating impact on the coastal area where they live.
+The UK Supreme Court ruled on Wednesday that it was too late for Nigerian claimants to sue two Shell subsidiaries over a 2011 offshore oil spill they say had a devastating long-term impact on the coastal area where they live.
+The case was one of a series of legal battles Shell has been fighting in London courts against residents of Nigeria's oil-producing Niger Delta, a region blighted by pollution, conflict and corruption related to the oil and gas industry.

-The case stems from the leakage of an estimated 40,000 barrels of crude oil on Dec.
-20, 2011, during the loading of an oil tanker at Shell's Bonga oil field, 120 km off the coast of Nigeria's southern Niger Delta.
-A group of 27,800 individuals and 457 communities living in the delta have been trying to sue Shell, saying the resulting oil slick polluted their lands and waterways, damaging farming, fishing, drinking water, mangrove forests and religious shrines.
+The action stemmed from the leakage of an estimated 40,000 barrels of crude oil on Dec.
+20, 2011, during the loading of an oil tanker at Shell's giant Bonga oil field, 120 km off the coast of the delta.
+A group of 27,800 individuals and 457 communities have been trying to sue Shell, saying the resulting oil slick polluted their lands and waterways, damaging farming, fishing, drinking water, mangrove forests and religious shrines.

 But the Supreme Court upheld rulings by two lower courts that found they had brought their case after the expiry of a six-year legal deadline for taking action.
 A panel of five Supreme Court justices unanimously rejected their lawyers' argument that the ongoing consequences of the pollution represented a "continuing nuisance", a technical term for a type of civil tort.
 This would have meant that the six-year deadline did not apply.